vando026/surgeon/README.md

 +----------+---------+-------------------------------------------+-------------------+----------------------+------------+-------------+-------------------+--------+----------+-----------------+-------------------+-----------+-------------+----------------+
 ```

-Below is a brief vignette of many of Surgeon's features.
+Below is a brief vignette of Surgeon's many features.
 Please see the
 [Wiki home page](https://github.com/Conviva-Internal/conviva-surgeon/wiki/0-Installation) for installation instructions and more detailed demos.

-### Short hand columns

-The are several short hand names that make the selection of frequently used columns as simple as
-possible:
+### Quick column selection

+Surgeon makes it easy to select columns that are frequently used in analysis:

 ```scala
 hourly_df.select(